Jefferson Airplane: 1966–1967: Commercial breakthrough

 The group's second LP, Surrealistic Pillow, recorded in Los Angeles with producer Rick Jarrard in 13 days at a cost of $8,000, launched the Airplane to international fame.
 Released in February 1967, the LP entered the Billboard 200 album chart on March 25 and remained there for over a year, peaking at No. 3.
 It sold over one million copies, and was awarded a gold disc.
-The name "Surrealistic Pillow" was suggested by the album's "shadow producer," Jerry Garcia, when he mentioned that, as a whole, the album sounded "as surrealistic as a pillow is soft."
+The name "Surrealistic Pillow" was suggested by the album's informal producer, Jerry Garcia, when he mentioned that, as a whole, the album sounded "as surrealistic as a pillow is soft."
 Although RCA did not acknowledge Garcia's contributions to the album with a production credit, he is listed in the album's credits as "spiritual advisor."

 In addition to the group's two best-known tracks, "White Rabbit" and "Somebody to Love", the album featured "My Best Friend" by former drummer Skip Spence, Balin's driving blues-rock songs "Plastic Fantastic Lover" and "3/5 of a Mile in 10 Seconds", and the atmospheric Balin-Kantner ballad "Today".
 A reminder of their earlier folk incarnation was Kaukonen's solo acoustic guitar tour de force "Embryonic Journey" (his first composition), which referenced contemporary acoustic guitar masters such as John Fahey and helped to establish the popular genre exemplified by acoustic guitarist Leo Kottke.

 The first single from the album, "My Best Friend", failed to chart, but the next two rocketed the group to prominence.
 Both "Somebody to Love" and "White Rabbit" became major U.S. hits, the former reaching No. 5 and the latter No. 8 on the Billboard singles chart.
 By late 1967 the Airplane were national and international stars and had become one of the hottest groups in America.
 Grace Slick biographer Barbara Rowes called the album "a declaration of independence from the establishment [-] What Airplane originated was a romanticism for the electronic age.
 Unlike the highly homogenized harmonies of the Beach Boys, Airplane never strived for a synthesis of its divergent sensibilities.
 Through [-] each song, there remain strains of the individual styles of the musicians [creating] unusual breadth and original interplay within each structure".

 This phase of the Airplane's career peaked with their famous performance at the Monterey International Pop Festival in June 1967.
 Monterey showcased leading bands from several major music "scenes" including New York, San Francisco, Los Angeles, and the United Kingdom, and the resulting TV and film coverage gave national (and international) exposure to groups that had previously had only regional fame.
 Two songs from the Airplane's set were subsequently included in the D. A. Pennebaker film documentary of the event.

 In August 1967, the Airplane performed in Montreal, Quebec, Canada, at two free outdoor concerts, along with fellow Bay Area band the Grateful Dead.
 The first concert was held in downtown Montreal at Place Ville Marie, and the second was at the Youth Pavilion of Expo 67.